ihkihk/prog/spec-editor.md

 * Enclose an element or selection with a given character (e.g. make a comment)
 * Copy previous/next line
 * Copy character from previous/next line
+* Comment out a block of text
 * In a selected list of words - enclose each word in a character (e.g. "")
 * In a selected list of words - add/remove/change inter-word separator
 * Automatic/Manual templates - insert before/after cursor, next/prev elem, next/prev line
 * Paste text from the clipboard performing changes/expansion (e.g. converting entity to component in VHDL)
 * Open blank lines
+* ASCII art and boxes

 Text editing
 ------------
 * Undo/redo tree
 * Cut/copy/paste in line/column mode with multiple clipboard lines
 * Replace selected text in line/column mode with clipboard or generated text
+* Replace all occurrences of the element under cursor
+* Replace regexp with a lambda generating function
 * Transpose elements
 * Change case of elements
 * Change encoding
 * Change line endings
 * Remove whitespace
+* (Un)tabify
-* Compress blank lines and other whitespace
+* Compress (thaw) blank lines and other whitespace
 * Syntax-based format
 * Indent/outdent line or selection
 * Paragraph reflow